Huskers Fall to No. 15 Boilermakers, 81-62

 *-Thomas Allen’s 18 points tied a career high.
 He also had 18 points against Creighton on Dec.
 8. It is also the first time Allen led Nebraska in scoring in his career.

-*-Thomas Allen’s five 3-pointers is a career high, betting the three he had against Kansas on Dec.
+*-Thomas Allen’s five 3-pointers is a career high, beating the three he had against Kansas on Dec.
 16, 2017.
 His previous season high was two on several occasions.

 *-Nebraska’s 10 3-pointers as a team is the most since hitting 11 against Southwest Minnesota State on Dec.
-29, 2018, and the sixth time this season the Husker
+29, 2018.

 *-Purdue shot 50.9 percent tonight, becoming only the second team in the last 49 games to shoot over 50 percent against the Huskers dating back to last season.